JackScottAU/SNOCOM/README.md

 ## Intended Usage

-snocom -b biosfile.rom < intape.txt > outtype.txt -d 2048
+snocom -r biosfile.rom -i intape.txt -o outtype.txt -d

--b overwrites the autoloader with a custom memory image.
+-r overwrites the autoloader with a custom memory image.

--i is the input tape file
+-i is the input tape file (required)

 -o is the output tape file

--d dumps the contents of memory after the specified number of clock cycles (to aid with debugging)

-registerfile.2048
-memorydump.2048
+-dX is the debug verbosity level

+-v shows version info

+-h shows help info

 typewriter goes to stdout

-z switch is on stdin
+z switch is on stdin, with stderr used for outputting debugging messages or asking for Z switch input.

-biosfile is generally the 3-word autoload sequence

 Starts at IP 0.
-stdio is used instead of typewriter and paper tape, redirection can be used for file.

 ## Compilation